Call4Cloud | MMP-C | Autopilot | Device Preparation

 2.3 Microsoft Store

-If you don’t like to use a simple PowerShell script and/or you want to automate it you could make sure that The Windows Package Manager is installed from within the Microsoft Store.
+If you don’t like to use a simple PowerShell script and/or want to automate it, you could ensure that The Windows Package Manager is installed from within the Microsoft Store.
 But of course, you will need to ensure you have configured/synced the Microsoft Store for Business with your Microsoft 365 tenant.

 When you have made sure the Microsoft store for business is connected you can click on the “Open the business store” to start searching.
 Search for the “App installer” package and install/order it.